michaelijah/softcon-vagrant/README.md

    * sudo firewall-cmd --add-service=ssh --permanent
    * sudo firewall-cmd --reload
 ***
 **Highway to the Danger Zone.
-With great convenience comes great danger.**
+With great convenience comes great danger.
+This section allows your vagrant box to start up without needing to enter passwords but can make your machine less secure.
+Consider locking your vagrantfile so that only root can edit it.**
 ***
 8. Run the following command to all the vagrant user sudo privileges on your computer
    * `echo %vagrant ALL=NOPASSWD:ALL | sudo visudo -f /etc/sudoers.d/vagrant`